Sumboard

 Not every deal is worth taking at any price.
 We've watched agencies contort themselves into unprofitable arrangements because they were afraid to say no.

 Red flag #1: Complex usage metrics you can't easily track.
 If the pricing model requires you to count "dashboard interactions" or "unique data points visualized," you're building a billing nightmare.
-Unless you have robust analytics infrastructure yourself, you'll spend more time calculating invoices than delivering value.
+Unless you have reliable analytics infrastructure yourself, you'll spend more time calculating invoices than delivering value.

 Red flag #2: Revenue sharing without commitment minimums.
-Taking 30% of analytics revenue sounds great—until you realize the client isn't actually charging their customers for analytics.
+Taking 30% of analytics revenue sounds great, until you realize the client isn't actually charging their customers for analytics.
 They're using it as a free feature to compete on value.
 You've optimized for a percentage of zero.

 Always include minimum monthly commitments in revenue-share models.
 Even if the split is favorable, you need baseline economics that keep the lights on.